 These can all be found in the installation manuals on this website under the Resources tab and then either:

 11. What to do when you receive “site offline” notification from CompacOnline or your site appears to be “Offline” on your CompacOnline website?

 12. My pumps are showing offline or pump in use.
 What do I do?

-13. My OPT is not issuing receipt when it is saying “Printing”.
+13. Why is my OPT not issuing receipt when it is saying “Printing”?